Kwenta/veKWENTA/README.md

 -  Merkle tree (and derived root) for Aelin pool on L1 will contain all eligible addresses which can purchase $veKWENTA and how much they are allowed to buy
 -  Pool will exchange $sUSD for $veKWENTA
--  Pool details defined by Aelin
+-  Further pool details defined by Aelin

 ### Claiming Mechanism

 -  Whitelisted addresss will purchase $veKWENTA
--  $veKWENTA must then be bridged to Optimism where it can be exchanged for $KWENTA
+-  $veKWENTA must then be bridged to Optimism
 -  $veKWENTA can be used to redeem $KWENTA which will then be sent to escrow

 ## Code Coverage